ofemiashiru/ofemiashiru/README.md

 I am a Software Engineer based in Cardiff.
 </h3>
 <div align="center">
-  🌱 I’m currently working on completing my Diploma in Full Stack Software Development <br><br>
+  🎓 Recently completed a Diploma in Full Stack Software Development <br><br>

   📫 How to reach me: